 Always be aware that anything you say in police hearing can be used against you even if the Miranda Warning has not been given.
 For instance, statements you make while in the squad car, or statements you make while speaking to another cellmate or statements made while making a telephone call at the police station can be used as evidence.
 You shouldn’t answer any questions or make any statements without a lawyer present to protect your rights.
 So if you have any useful information that may help your case, tell them to your lawyer who will help you to know what to say and what not to say.

-Call the Kushner Law Group.
-With years of experience defending our clients in the courts of New York State and the Federal Courts, the Kushner Law Group has the knowledge base and strategies to defend your rights.
+With years of experience defending clients in both New York State and the Federal Courts, the Kushner Law Group has the knowledge base and strategies to defend your rights.
+Call us now at (718)504-1440 to initiate your defense strategy.